nire0510/webspy/README.md

         "footer": "My name is {{Name}}.
 WebSpy rules!"
     }
   ],
+  // (Optional) time to wait (in milliseconds) before scraping the page.
+Can be handy when scraping dynamic page (AJAX)
+  wait: 0,
   // (Optional) slack webhook configuration (read here how to create Slack webhooks - https://api.slack.com/incoming-webhooks).
   // If empty, only the JSON result files will be generated and messages will not be send:
   slack: {